 Students are expected to follow the courses of study selected at the beginning of the semester or summer term.
 There may be instances, however, when the student wishes to withdraw from a course.
 The decision to withdraw from a course is the student’s alone, but consultation with the adviser or academic dean and with the instructor is encouraged.

 Students may withdraw from a course online through the withdrawal period.
 Please note that students who have registration holds due to a past due balance, immunization, or any other reason, will NOT be able to withdraw online and it is their responsibility to complete a withdrawal form (signed only by the student) and submit it to the Office of Records and Registration by the appropriate withdrawal date.
 If withdrawal is completed during the first 60% of the instructional days of a particular course, the grade of N is assigned, indicating that no credit is awarded.
 Withdrawal from a course may not occur after 60% of the instructional days of the course have been completed, unless documented extenuating circumstances should warrant withdrawal from the course with the assignment of an N grade.
 Documented extenuating circumstances include the following: death of an immediate family member; traumatic and unforeseen circumstances which are considered beyond a student’s control; prolonged emotional instability, physical injury or illness which has resulted in the student’s inability to complete academic responsibilities; or a change in nonacademic employment beyond the student’s control.
-Documentation of such circumstances must be definitive and must be presented along with a request for withdrawal with the assignment of an N grade to the Registrar or his designee no later than the last day of classes for the course in question.
+Documentation of such circumstances must be definitive and must be presented along with a request for withdrawal with the assignment of an N grade to the Registrar no later than the last day of classes for the course in question.

 Complete Withdrawal from Winthrop

 Students who find it necessary to discontinue their college work during a semester or summer session should officially withdraw from the University.
 Undergraduate students who wish to initiate the withdrawal process should go to the Office of Records and Registration, 126 Tillman Hall.
+Students will complete a Withdrawal from Winthrop Survey and obtain appropriate signatures.

 Class Attendance Policies